ubccr/ccrdocs/pages/hpc/login.md

 portal offers Linux desktops for GUI-based applications, software applications like MatLab, RStudio Desktop, Jupyter Notebook, and vscode, an interactive development environment.
 OnDemand can be used in any browser from almost any device.
-More information about OnDemand can be [found here](../portals/ood.md).
+More information about OnDemand can be found in [CCR's OnDemand Portal Documentation](../portals/ood.md).